zackJKnight/lineup-coach-api/README.md

 Sometimes you want the server to pick which players should occupy each position.
 The `POST /lineups/generate` endpoint does exactly that.
-It examines all positions and all players currently stored in Deno KV, filters out any players whose `isPresent` flag is explicitly `false`, shuffles the remaining players and assigns them to positions in order.
+It examines all positions and all players currently stored in Deno KV, filters out any players whose `isPresent` flag is explicitly `false`, and then uses a **genetic algorithm** to find a fair assignment.
+The algorithm, adapted from the LineupCoach client, evolves a population of random lineups and selects the candidate with the best fairness ratio—meaning players are generally placed into positions they prefer and the distribution of scores across players is even.
+Because the algorithm uses randomness and evolution, successive calls to this endpoint may produce different assignments even with the same inputs.
 You can include optional `teamId`, `gameId` and `periodId` fields in the request body to associate the generated lineup with a particular team, game or period.
 Any positions without an available player will be left unassigned (`null`).

 Example: